pioneerspacesim/pioneer-developer-docs/design-document/other_ideas/ship_systems.md

 A reactor produces power, which other systems draw to function.

+A ship has a power budget.
+Power is sourced, and used.
+All power used must be expelled, or will become heat.
+Here's how that might happen:

+A ship provides a given amount of power, measured in Watts.
+That power source is continually available, and of undetermined origin and nature (solar, nuclear, fairies, hand waves, etc).
+This power source can be supplemented by additional power sources.
+Any item of equipment could potentially be a power source.

+All equipment requires a certain amount of continual power.
+If the combined power requirement of all equipment is not met, the most recently powered up items will not function.

+All equipment produces waste heat, proportional to its power, and also measured in Watts.
+A power sink is required to remove this heat.
+Additional sinks are required to deal with additional powered equipment.
+Sinks can dispose of heat, or store it, as gameplay, balance and so forth require.
+Sinks can also dispose of heat introduced externally, through re-entry, solar proximity, combat, etc.

+If there are not enough sinks, then hull and/or cabin temperature rises.
+If there are more than enough, then the temperature falls.

+Equipment can be powered down into a standby mode, reducing power requirements and heat production.

+Equipment can be powered off, zeroing power requirements and heat production.

+Powering up from standby can be done in flight.
+Powering up from off can only be done whilst docked.

+So, each item of equipment has a set of values:

+- Power supply (powered on) (Watts)
+- Power supply (standby) (Watts)
+- Power requirement (powered on) (Watts)
+- Power requirement (powered off) (Watts)
+- Power dissipation (powered on) (Watts)
+- Power dissipation (powered off) (Watts)
+- Heat storage (Joules)
+and the rest falls into place.
+Additionally, the ship has:
+- Power supply (Watts)
+- Power dissipation (Watts)
+- Heat storage (Joules)

+Exceed that heat storage, take damage.
+Effectively, that's your hull/cabin temp.

+A docked ship should have as much power as it needs, as long as it is docked.
+It should also have as much dissipation as it needs.

+A landed ship should perhaps have extra dissipation available, proportional to atmospheric pressure.

 ### Charge

 Instead of using power at a constant rate, a system may charge, and then store the energy.
 A fully charged system does not draw any power until it needs to be recharged.
 Relevant to: energy weapons, hyperdrive, shield.